 You need to define the employment gap in your resume when you are looking for another job or say when you are giving an interview.
 It all depends on your reasons why you have an employment gap, and you need to explain it adequately to your prospective employer.
 Let us see about explaining the employment gap in your resume.

-There can be many reasons that a huge number of individuals take some time off from their work.
-In some of the cases it is their personal choice to take off, and in some cases, they like to find the new job for themselves.
+There can be many reasons that a considerable number of individuals take some time off from their work.
+In a few cases, it is their personal choice to take off, and in some cases, they like to find a new job for themselves.

 At The Point When You Need To Mention An Employment Gap

-There can be a possibility the gap in your employment occurs a long time back, in such cases you don't need to mention it on your resume.
+There can be a possibility that the gap in your employment occurs a long time back; in such cases, you don't need to mention it on your resume.

 The matter of the fact is that you don't need to include your skills and experience of the long back if you are working for so many years, all you need to add the details of your current working years and the details of related filed where you want to get a job.